impostorsguides/impostorsguides.github.io/rbenv/1-e-content.md

 (stopping here for the day; 18534 words)

 I've seen things ending in ".d" before, but I don't know what I'm supposed to infer from that ending.
 I guess I thought it was a file extension of some sort, but here ".d" has been added to the name of a directory, not a file.
-I Google ‘what does ".d" stand for bash', and the first two results I see ([this](https://web.archive.org/web/20220619172419/https://unix.stackexchange.com/questions/4029/what-does-the-d-stand-for-in-directory-names) and [this](https://web.archive.org/web/20201130081947/https://serverfault.com/questions/240181/what-does-the-suffix-d-mean-in-linux)) are both from StackExchange.
+I Google 'what does ".d" stand for bash', and the first two results I see ([this](https://web.archive.org/web/20220619172419/https://unix.stackexchange.com/questions/4029/what-does-the-d-stand-for-in-directory-names) and [this](https://web.archive.org/web/20201130081947/https://serverfault.com/questions/240181/what-does-the-suffix-d-mean-in-linux)) are both from StackExchange.
 Some excerpts from these pages:

 > "d" stands for directory and such a directory is a collection of configuration files which are often fragments that are included in the main configuration file.
 The point is to compartmentalize configuration concerns to increase maintainability.
 >